thotro/react-menus/README.md

 <Menu items={items} onClick={onClick}/>
 ```

+For rendering separators, just use a `'-'` in the items array.

 ## Properties

  * items: Object[]
- * onClick: Function(event, props, index) - Called on a click on any menu item
+ * onClick: Function(event, props, index) - Called on a click on a direct menu item.
+For clicks on menu items at any level of nesting, use `onChildClick`
+ * onChildClick: Function(event, props) - Called when a menu item at any level of nesting was clicked
  * columns: String[] - defaults to ['label']

 For every item in the items property, a row will be rendered, with all the columns specified in `props.columns`.
 Every column displays the value in item[&lt;column_name&gt;].